-F. Procedural Allocation
+F. PROCEDURAL ALLOCATION

 - 1. Any breach of Rule C3 and/or C4 of the Rules of Conduct shall be referred to the ICC Code of Conduct Commission for investigation and determination. - 2.
-Any report lodged relating to an alleged breach of any of the Rules of Conduct other than Rules C3 & C4 shall be investigated and determined in accordance with the procedure set out in Section G below.
+Save in respect of the fines to be imposed for slow over rates in accordance with paragraphs J 5 (c) (i) and (ii) below, which shall be determined in accordance with the procedure set out in Section J below, any report lodged relating to an alleged breach of any of the Rules of Conduct, other than Rules C3 & C4, shall be investigated and determined in accordance with the procedure set out in Section G below.